Drift

 Final Reflection

 This project explores how sleep could become a space for presence and intimacy.
-By combining speculative tech with emotional design,
+By combining speculative tech with emotional design, Drift offers a peaceful way to feel close—even from afar.

 Want to learn more?